You already know something is wrong

 I’m Richard Kotulecki, founder of EmpowerPath Solutions.

-For 25 years I’ve worked in organisations under serious pressure, in environments where failing customers had immediate, serious, and in some cases life-threatening consequences.
-That level of diagnostic rigour, knowing that finding the real cause isn’t optional, transfers directly to any service business facing the same pressure.
+For 25 years I’ve worked in organisations under serious pressure, in environments where letting down or failing customers, or misjudging their experience, had immediate, serious, and in some cases life-threatening consequences.
+That level of diagnostic rigour, knowing that finding the real cause isn’t optional, also applies directly to any service business facing pressure.

 Five times I’ve stepped in as CEO or Director in organisations in serious trouble, losing contracts, losing income, and running out of road.
-Across 25 years of interim leadership and transformation work I’ve done this many times more.
-In every case the work started in the same place: with what customers were actually experiencing.
+Across 25 years of interim leadership and transformation work I’ve done this many times.
+In every case the job started in the same spot: what are our customers actually experiencing?
 The truth is always there.

 This is how it’s fixed

 It starts with a free sixty minute conversation.
-No pitch, no proposal, just an honest discussion about what’s going on in the business and whether this kind of work is the right fit.
-If it is, the next step is the EmpowerPathway Roadmap.
-If it isn’t, I’ll say so.
+Not a pitch, not a proposal, just an honest discussion about what’s going on in your business and whether this kind of work is the right fit.
+If it is, the next step is EmpowerPathway Roadmap.
+If it isn’t, I’ll say so, and point you in a better direction.

-The EmpowerPathway Roadmap is a short, focused piece of work, typically five to seven days over a two week period, that finds the real causes of the problems and produces a clear, prioritised plan for fixing them.
-Fixed scope.
-Fixed price.
+EmpowerPathway Roadmap is a short, focused piece of work, typically over a two or three week period.
+It finds the real causes of the problems and produces a clear, prioritised picture for fixing them.
+It is fixed in scope.
+It is fixed in price.

-And once the Build is done, the EmpowerPathway Track keeps a second pair of experienced eyes on the business, so progress continues and new problems get caught early.
+And once Build is done, EmpowerPathway Track keeps a second pair of experienced eyes on the business, so progress continues and new problems get caught early.

 At any point, your only commitment is the next step.